Which Diet Is The Most Effective In Weight Loss?

 Keto Diet

 The keto diet (or ketogenic diet) is a low-carbohydrate, high-fat diet.
-Studies have shown that this diet can help you lose weight.
-Ketogenic diets may offer immunity against diseases like diabetes, cancer, and epilepsy.
+Studies have shown that this diet can aid in weight loss.
+Ketogenic diets may offer protection against diseases such as diabetes, cancer, and epilepsy.

 It involves minimizing carbohydrate intake and replacing it with fat.
 This carbohydrate reduction will lead to ketosis, in which your body becomes efficient at burning fat to release energy.
 Fats are also converted into ketones in the liver to supply power to the brain.